Johnson-Matthews and DePaul host St. John’s - WTOP News

 New York; Tuesday, 8:30 p.m.
 EST

-BOTTOM LINE: DePaul visits St. John’s after Taylor Johnson-Matthews scored 24 points in DePaul’s 65-60 win over the Xavier Musketeers.
+BOTTOM LINE: DePaul faces St. John’s after Taylor Johnson-Matthews scored 24 points in DePaul’s 65-60 victory against the Xavier Musketeers.

-The Red Storm have gone 5-2 at home.
-St. John’s is 10-4 when it turns the ball over less than its opponents and averages 10.8 turnovers per game.
+The Red Storm are 5-2 in home games.
+St. John’s ranks sixth in the Big East with 29.4 points per game in the paint led by Lashae Dwyer averaging 12.0.

-The Blue Demons are 2-1 in Big East play.
-DePaul allows 69.1 points to opponents and has been outscored by 4.3 points per game.
+The Blue Demons are 2-1 against Big East opponents.
+DePaul is second in the Big East with 11.0 offensive rebounds per game led by Jorie Allen averaging 3.4.

-St. John’s average of 5.8 made 3-pointers per game this season is just 0.2 more made shots on average than the 5.6 per game DePaul allows.
-DePaul averages 10.9 more points per game (64.8) than St. John’s gives up to opponents (53.9).
+St. John’s average of 5.8 made 3-pointers per game this season is only 0.2 more made shots on average than the 5.6 per game DePaul gives up.
+DePaul’s 38.2% shooting percentage from the field this season is 3.5 percentage points lower than St. John’s has allowed to its opponents (41.7%).

-The Red Storm and Blue Demons square off Tuesday for the first time in Big East play this season.

-TOP PERFORMERS: Lashae Dwyer is averaging 15.4 points and three steals for the Red Storm.
+TOP PERFORMERS: Dwyer is averaging 15.4 points and three steals for the Red Storm.

-Jorie Allen is averaging 18.8 points, 6.3 rebounds and 3.7 assists for the Blue Demons.
+Allen is scoring 18.8 points per game and averaging 6.3 rebounds for the Blue Demons.

 LAST 10 GAMES: Red Storm: 6-4, averaging 61.8 points, 27.5 rebounds, 11.7 assists, 9.0 steals and 1.8 blocks per game while shooting 40.5% from the field.
 Their opponents have averaged 56.0 points per game.